unitejs/engine/README.md

         };
     }

 So the question is where does the fix go?
 At the moment I am leaning towards TypeScript which needs to introduce a similar interop to Babel.
-As well as the allowSyntheticDefaultImports which is a compile options only I think that a generateSyntheicDefaultImports might also be needed.
+As well as the allowSyntheticDefaultImports which is a compile options only I think that a generateSyntheticDefaultImports might also be needed.

 See https://github.com/Microsoft/TypeScript/issues/16093
 and https://github.com/Microsoft/TypeScript/issues/16090